-- ARTICLE 8.
-BASIC SALARY SCHEDULES AND CONDITIONS FOR COMPENSATION (continued) - Subd.
+Subd.
 4. Lane Advancement Beyond Masters Lane.
-Teachers who enroll in a Master's Degree Program after January 10, 2004, will advance only one (1) lane per year upon completion of their Master's Degree. - SECTION 3.
+Teachers who enroll in a Master's Degree Program after January 10, 2004, will advance only one (1) lane per year upon completion of their Master's Degree.

+SECTION 3.
 SALARY SCHEDULE PROGRESSION.
-Step advancement occurs only at the beginning of a school year. - Subd.
+Step advancement occurs only at the beginning of a school year.

+Subd.
 1. Step Advancement.
-A contracted teacher will be advanced one full step on the salary schedule at the beginning of the school year provided the teacher was: - Paid on the payroll for a minimum of one hundred (100) days (eight hundred [800] hours) for full-time employment, prorated for less than full-time; - If on an improvement plan during that year, the year end recommendation on the appropriate improvement plan form states that the teacher's overall performance now Meets or Exceeds Standards; or the principal/supervisor recommends extending the improvement plan into the next school year. - Subd.
+A contracted teacher will be advanced one full step on the salary schedule at the beginning of the school year provided the teacher was:

+- Paid on the payroll for a minimum of 100 days (800 hours) for full-time employment, prorated for less than full-time; - On an improvement plan during that year, the year end recommendation on the appropriate improvement plan form states that the teacher's overall performance now Meets or Exceeds Standards; or the principal/supervisor recommends extending the improvement plan into the next school year.

+Subd.
 2. Other Factors.
 Other factors may affect the actual step number at which a teacher is placed.
-These include, but are not limited to: - Incoming step credit for prior experience. - Non-compensatory leave period(s) (such leave is not counted as time worked). - Prior rules governing movement from part-time to full-time contracted service.
+These include, but are not limited to:

+- Incoming step credit for prior experience. - Non-compensatory leave period(s) (such leave is not counted as time worked). - Prior rules governing movement from part-time to full-time contracted service.
 People who have previously moved from part-time to full-time status will not have their step placement recalculated based on new rules. - A teacher whose step increase was withheld due to overall performance rating of Below Standards on year-end Improvement Plan Form.
-The teacher shall receive the step retroactively to the beginning of the school year provided that the elements of the improvement plan have been fulfilled. - SECTION 4.
+The teacher shall receive the step retroactively to the beginning of the school year provided that the elements of the improvement plan have been fulfilled.

+SECTION 4.
 COMPENSATION FOR EXTENDED SCHOOL YEAR.
-A teacher whose regular contractual assignment in any given year is extended beyond the school year as defined in Article 13, Section 2, shall be compensated on a pro rata basis except as noted in Appendix B. - Subd.
+A teacher whose regular contractual assignment in any given year is extended beyond the school year as defined in Article 13, Section 2, shall be compensated on a pro rata basis except as noted in Appendix B.

+Subd.
 1. The benefits of Article 11: Compensatory Leaves of Absence, Sections 1 through 9 shall be available to such teachers during the additional days or weeks added to the regular contractual assignment; the earning and accrual of additional sick leave time described in Section 1, Subd.
 1.2, 1.3, and 1.4 shall not apply, since teachers compensated under this provision are not contracted for a longer year.
 However, a teacher who is assigned and works extended time shall earn one (1) additional day of sick leave for each four (4) full weeks of full-time work (See Article 11, Section 1, Subd.
 1).
-Total days of sick leave earned in any year cannot exceed fifteen (15). - Subd.
-2. The benefits of Article 12: Non-compensatory Leave, shall be available to teachers compensated under this provision during the extension of the regular contractual assignment. - Subd.
+Total days of sick leave earned in any year cannot exceed 15.

+Subd.
+2. The benefits of Article 12: Non-compensatory Leave, shall be available to teachers compensated under this provision during the extension of the regular contractual assignment.

+Subd.
 3. The extension of the regular contractual assignment beyond a given school year, determined on a year-by-year basis as described in this section, is construed to be an extra duty assignment and may be terminated by the District in any year (as with extra-curricular duties), or may be renewed by the District.
-No tenure right or demotion claim exists or applies to such extension, nor is a seniority claim applicable, in the event of reduction or discontinuance of the extension. - 3.1 Exceptions to this rule are assignments which are annually regularly extended for the same period (ex: work experience coordinators and counselors two (2) week extension).
+No tenure right or demotion claim exists or applies to such extension, nor is a seniority claim applicable, in the event of reduction or discontinuance of the extension.

-ARTICLE 8.
-BASIC SALARY SCHEDULES AND CONDITIONS FOR COMPENSATION (continued)
+3.1 Exceptions to this rule are assignments which are annually regularly extended for the same period (ex: work experience coordinators and counselors two (2) week extension).